-Program Minimum High School Requirements Other Requirements Bachelor of Business Administration Certificate of completion of MOE-UAE English Language Proficiency - Accounting and Finance high school with: Requirement Bachelor of Business Administration Overall average score of 60% for Elite • Minimum of 1100 Score in - e-Business and Advanced Tracks, or EmSAT in English Language or Bachelor of Business Administration Overall average score of 70% for • 5.0 in Academic - Events and Tourism Management General Track.
+Program Minimum High School Requirements Other Requirements Certificate of completion of MOE-UAE - Accounting and Finance high school with: Requirement Bachelor of Business Administration Overall average score of 60% for Elite • Minimum of 1100 Score in - e-Business and Advanced Tracks, or EmSAT in English Language or Bachelor of Business Administration Overall average score of 70% for • 5.0 in Academic - Human Resource Management General Track.
 IELTS/Equivalent.
-Bachelor of Business Administration Mathematics Requirement - Forensic Accounting • Bachelor of Business Administration • Minimum of 70% in - Human Resource Management Mathematics, or
+Bachelor of Business Administration Mathematics Requirement - International Business • Bachelor of Business Administration Minimum of 70% in Mathematics, or - Marketing , ,